alturkovic/url-utils/README.md

 ![Release](https://jitpack.io/v/alturkovic/url-utils.svg)

-`url-utils` library can be used to create or modify urls in Java.
+`url-utils` helps you operate with URLs in Java.

-The library can be used to build URI instances or to parse already built URI instances to extract data from them.
+The library can be used to build, parse, compare, etc. URI instances.

 The main API classes are:
  - `UrlBuilder` - to build new URI instances
  - `UrlParser` - to extract information from URI instances
  - `UrlMatcher` - to check if URI is under any registered URI
+ - `UrlEquals` - to check if 2 URIs are equal

 ## Examples

 ### Building

-1. Add path or query parameters using lambdas.
+1. Add path or query parameters using lambda builders.
 ```java
 System.out.println(UrlBuilder.of("www.youtube.com")
     .host(HostBuilder::withoutWww)